HoangNguyen55/A.I.D.A/docs/design.md

 ## Programing Languages
 - Python
     - Can use the Hugging Face's Transformer library to easily deploy AI models
+    - Django as a framework for the admin web page
     - Can be use as backend for servers
-- Typescript
-    - Just a better javascript
-    - Can use frameworks to easily build a webpage
 - Rust
     - Easily compiles to different OSes
     - Compiles to an executable which is what AIDA will use to interface with the outside world